seangloverinc/seangloverinc.github.io/index.md

 </p>

 <p>
-  Beyond his professional endeavors, Sean organizes the <a href="http://www.meetup.com/scalator/">Scala Toronto (scalator)</a> meetup.
-  This group hosts regular events dedicated to the <a href="http://www.scala-lang.org/">Scala programming language</a> and fosters connections within Toronto’s Scala development community.
   Sean volunteers with <a href="https://www.nych.ca">North York Community House (NYCH)</a> as a professional mentor of newcomers to Canada.
+Beyond his professional endeavors, Sean organized the <a href="http://www.meetup.com/scalator/">Scala Toronto (scalator)</a> meetup for 12 years, organized 44 events, and grew it into one of the largest Scala communities in North America with almost 2000 members.
+Scala Toronto hosted regular events dedicated to the <a href="http://www.scala-lang.org/">Scala programming language</a> and fostered connections within Toronto’s Scala development community.
 </p>

 <p>